 An AAID is an element in the AAD that uniquely identifies an AA.
 Two instances of AA with the same AAID are equivalent in contents.
-Different versions for the same application will have different AAIDs.
-Two different AA EPRs does not necessarily mean that the two AA instances they refer to are different.
-To access an AA instance, one must know the endpoint reference of the AA (AAEPR).
-The AAEPR can be looked up using the key provided by the ACS implementation, such as AAID.
+Different versions of the same application will have different AAIDs.
+Two different AA Endpoint References (AA EPRs) does not necessarily mean that the two AA instances they refer to are different.
+To access an AA instance, one must know the endpoint reference of the AA (AA EPR).
+The AA EPR can be looked up using the key provided by the ACS implementation, such as AAID.